rcioch/jumping-duke/README.md

 ## 25 Anniversary Edition

 It's a piece of ancient technology that I've discovered in my archives.
+A true blast from the past :)

 Because it's been 25 years since its creation, I gave it a go and ported it to modern times using the web's latest bells and whistles like React + TypeScript + PixiJS.